Powerlearnproject/se-day1-assignment-Alfred-stack/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry. software engineering is simply the application of engineering processes that enables the creation of softwares in a timely and orderly manner to satisfy the needs of users.

 Identify and describe at least three key milestones in the evolution of software engineering.